bhagyashrianilugale/Amazon-Clone/README.md

 # Amazon-Clone

-A Clone of the Amazon Home page using technologies HTML and CSS The icon library is used in this clone is font-awesome
+A Clone of the Amazon Home page using technologies HTML and CSS, The icon library is used in this clone is font-awesome.

 # Technologies :